dogukanteber/picoCTF/ReverseEngineering/crack-me.md

 The encrypted text and decryption function is on the script.
 All we need to do is call the decode_secret function with a parameter which is declared globally, named bezos_cc_secret.
-Edit the script by adding this at the end of the file:
+Edit the script by adding this at the end of the script:

 ```decode_secret("A:4@r%uL`M-^M0c0AbcM-MFE0g4dd`_cgN")```